UniFi NAS Buyer's Guide 2026: The Best UNAS for Small Business

 What is UI Care and do I need it?

 UI Care is Ubiquiti's optional extended warranty.
 For the UNAS Pro 4, it costs $129 for 5-year coverage including advanced RMA and prepaid return shipping.
 For the UNAS Pro 8, it is $199 for the same 5-year term.
-For MSPs managing client hardware, UI Care converts a days-long replacement process into a next-business-day swap.
-Standard warranty without UI Care is 1 year.
+UI Care means Ubiquiti ships a replacement before inspecting the returned unit, tickets receive priority, and return shipping is prepaid.
+Standard warranty is two years when purchased directly from Ubiquiti, or one year through authorized resellers.

 What Drives and NVMe SSDs Work with UniFi NAS?

 UniFi NAS devices accept standard 3.5" and 2.5" SATA drives — there is no proprietary drive requirement.
-Ubiquiti publishes a qualified HDD/SSD compatibility list in the UniFi Drive documentation; drives outside that list may display a compatibility advisory but will operate normally.
+Ubiquiti publishes a qualified HDD/SSD compatibility list; drives outside that list may work but have not been validated or guaranteed by Ubiquiti, and may display a compatibility advisory in the UI.
+Ubiquiti recommends 1 TB-or-larger CMR drives with 7,200 RPM performance for rackmount RAID deployments.

 Recommended HDD options (NAS-rated):

-For the NVMe cache slots (Pro models): The M.2 slots are cache only — they cannot be provisioned as primary storage volumes.
-Any PCIe 3.0 or 4.0 M.2 NVMe SSD works.
-High-endurance enterprise SSDs (e.g., WD Red SN700, Samsung PM9A3) are recommended for cache duty to handle sustained writes.
-Maximum capacity per slot: 4 TiB.
+For the NVMe cache slots: The M.2 slots are cache only — they cannot be provisioned as primary storage volumes.
+NVMe performance is limited to PCIe Gen3 x2 lanes.
+Use compatible M.2 NVMe SSDs; high-endurance models (e.g., WD Red SN700, Samsung PM9A3) are recommended for sustained cache writes.

 Drive type warning: Only use CMR (Conventional Magnetic Recording) drives in a UniFi NAS RAID array.
 SMR (Shingled Magnetic Recording) drives — including some WD Red (non-Plus/Pro) and Seagate Barracuda models — have write performance characteristics that cause severe degradation and potential rebuild failures in RAID environments.
 When in doubt, buy drives explicitly labeled as CMR, NAS, or Pro.

-Drive matching: UniFi Drive uses standard RAID 5/6/10 with identical-capacity drive requirements.
-All drives in an array must be the same size — unlike Synology's SHR (Synology Hybrid RAID), UniFi Drive does not support flexible mixed-drive arrays.
+Drive matching: Drives in a RAID group should have matching capacity.
+A larger drive's additional space goes unused, while a smaller drive may be rejected.
+Unlike Synology's SHR (Synology Hybrid RAID), UniFi Drive does not support flexible mixed-drive arrays.
 Plan your initial drive purchase with expansion in mind.

 Power Consumption and Acoustics